MatterCoder/matter-mcp-server/README.md

 uv --directory [REPLACE_WITH_FULL_PATH_TO_YOUR_REPO] run matter-mcp-server.py
 ```

+## Python Matter Server
+The Python Matter Server is used by my MCP server.
+The Python Matter Server, from the Open Home Foundation, implements a Matter Controller Server over WebSockets using the official Matter (formerly CHIP) SDK.

+For running the server and/or client in your development environment, see the [Development documentation](https://github.com/home-assistant-libs/python-matter-server/blob/main/DEVELOPMENT.md).

+For running the Matter Server as a standalone docker container, see the  [docker instructions](https://github.com/home-assistant-libs/python-matter-server/blob/main/docs/docker.md).

+## Testing with a Matter device?

+A Matter Virtual Device (MVD) is a software-based emulator provided by Google that simulates Matter-compatible smart home devices for testing and development.
+It allows developers to validate device behavior without physical hardware.
+To set it up, use the Matter Virtual Device Tool, follow the steps in the [MVD official guide](https://developers.home.google.com/matter/tools/virtual-device)

 ## Experimenting

 The `samples` directory contains various example scripts demonstrating different Matter protocol operations: